White Mountain Peak: Climbing

 There is a winding dirt road leading to the summit station that is usually cleared of snow between late June and September.
 Access is restricted to hikers only by a locked gate about 2 miles before Barcroft Station, but White Mountain Research Station usually opens this locked gate at 11680 ft once each year.
 Open gate days are typically held on a Sunday in the summer season.

 The round-trip hike from the gate to the summit is about 14 mi with less than 2600 ft of vertical gain.
-However, there are two different dips in the trail of about 250 feet each, adding up to a total elevation gain during the roundtrip of over 3500 feet.
+However, there are two dips in the trail, each about 250 feet long, adding up to a total elevation gain of over 3500 feet during the round trip.
 The open gate shaves about 4 mi and 790 ft of gain off the round trip.
 This route is popular with mountain bikers.

 While the peak is arguably California's easiest fourteener via the jeep road, it features more strenuous climbs such as its western ridge, an 8150 ft climb out of Owens Valley via a steep ridge from the end of a rough road.
-Another route from the East, up Wyman Canyon from the Deep Springs Valley, has a lot of water sources in the first 12 miles.
+Another route from the East, up Wyman Canyon from the Deep Springs Valley, has many water sources within the first 12 miles.
 It climbs 7,100 feet to the summit.
-The peak is rarely approached from the north where it is guarded by a narrow arête or knife-edge ridge.
+The peak is rarely approached from the north, where it is guarded by a narrow arête or knife-edge ridge.
 A better nontechnical alternative to the jeep road would be to drive as far as possible up Leidy Canyon from Fish Lake Valley, then take a graded cattle trail up the broad ridge to Perry Aiken Flat.

-From the flats it is an easy traverse south into the cirque of the North Fork, North Branch of Perry Aiken Creek.
+From the flats, it is an easy traverse south into the cirque of the North Fork, North Branch of Perry Aiken Creek.
 A moderate scramble up the ridge between the North Branch and the larger cirque of the main North Fork leads to the easier upper slopes of the peak.
-While the peak does not require technical climbing skills, it still poses a serious challenge to hikers because of the high altitude.
+While the peak does not require technical climbing skills, hikers still find it challenging because of the high altitude.

 Climate

-The summit and the weather station at 12470 ft has an alpine tundra climate (Köppen climate classification: ET).
+The summit and the weather station at 12470 ft have an alpine tundra climate (Köppen climate classification: ET).
 Winters are extremely severe, with the peak receiving upwards of 13 ft of snow annually.